courselab/sys-our-syssoft-project/README.md

  Feel free to open and issue at the version-control repository.

- The file 'AUTHORS' lists all contributors and acknowledgments, with respective contact information.
+ The file `AUTHORS` lists all contributors and acknowledgments, with respective contact information.

  I have a matter
  ------------------------------

- SYSeg is a work in progress and, as such, may contain suboptimal code and potential innacuracy in technical explanations resulting of reliance on imprecise or misleading references.
+ SYSeg is a work in progress and, as such, may contain suboptimal code and potential technical innacuracies resulting of reliance on imprecise or misleading references.
 If you ever detect one such problem, it would be great if you could drop the author a note.

  If it is not much trouble, please open an issue at the repository and apply it the lable 'matter'.
-There, explain what should be improved.

- Well, if you are in the mood of submitting a PR/MR, that would be great!
+There, explain what should be improved (well, if you are in the mood of submitting a PR/MR, that would be great!)

  Licensing
  -----------------------------